School Committee - October 11, 2023

 So I will start off with Jay O'Brien, whose hand I see raised first.

-All right, hold on, Jay, not on the clock yet until you unmute.
+Hold on, Jay.
+Not on the clock yet until you unmute.

 There you go, Jay.